Advice for New Soft Water Shrimp Keepers

 In the realm of aquarium shrimp keeping, the importance of sponge filters cannot be overstated.
 These uncomplicated, cost-effective devices are an invaluable tool in maintaining a healthy, thriving environment for your shrimp.

-A sponge filter, at its core, is a simple mechanism.
+A sponge filterOpens in a new tab., at its core, is a simple mechanism.
 It comprises a sponge attached to a plastic or ceramic tube.
-When connected to an air pump, the sponge filter creates a flow of water through the sponge.
+When connected to an air pumpOpens in a new tab., the sponge filter creates a flow of water through the sponge.
 This process serves multiple purposes beneficial to the health and wellbeing of your shrimp.

 Firstly, sponge filters are an excellent source of biological filtration.
 They provide a large surface area for beneficial bacteria to grow.
-These bacteria are crucial in the nitrogen cycleOpens in a new tab., a process that converts harmful substances like ammonia and nitrites in the water into less harmful nitrates.
+These bacteria are crucial in the nitrogen cycle, a process that converts harmful substances like ammonia and nitrites in the water into less harmful nitrates.

 Secondly, sponge filters contribute significantly to the oxygenation of the tank’s water.
-The movement of water through the filter and the resulting bubbles from the air pump promote the diffusion of oxygen, ensuring your shrimp have ample oxygen for respiration.
+The movement of water through the filter and the resulting bubbles from the air pumpOpens in a new tab. promote the diffusion of oxygen, ensuring your shrimp have ample oxygen for respiration.

-Additionally, the sponge filter serves as a safe feeding ground for shrimpOpens in a new tab., especially the young ones.
+Additionally, the sponge filter serves as a safe feeding ground for shrimp, especially the young ones.
 Shrimp are scavengers and are naturally attracted to the biofilm that grows on the sponge’s surface, feeding on the microorganisms that form part of this biofilm.

 Despite their slow, steady filtration method, sponge filters are incredibly efficient.
 They help maintain water clarity and cleanliness without creating a strong current, which is ideal for shrimp who prefer calm waters.